drnop/az700training/README.md

    ## Conclusion

    Congratulations!
-This lab showed how to surgically insert security features into an existing deployment, without modifying the existing VNAT or introducing anoying NAT.
+This lab showed how to surgically insert security features into an existing deployment, without modifying the existing VNET or introducing anoying NAT.
+   In the next lab we add auto-scaling using Azure Functions!

    ## References